khoa-yelo/BIOS270-AU25/HW/HW2/README.md

 - Learn how to deploy and share a Streamlit app using Streamlit Cloud.

 Resource: [streamlit](https://docs.streamlit.io/get-started/fundamentals/main-concepts)
-> Tip: This HW is light enough to be run locally.
+> Instruction: This HW is light enough to be run locally.
 Run on your laptop instead of Farmshare to skip port forwarding for using your browser.
 ---

 ## Part 1 - Streamlit features